Leqembi Alzheimer’s Treatment Slows the Progression of Disease

 Leqembi is approved by the FDA and has been shown to slow down cognitive decline in patients exhibiting mild Alzheimer’s symptoms by about 25 percent.

-For patients that qualify, Leqembi is administered by infusion in an outpatient procedure at Robert Wood Johnson University Hospital.
+For patients who qualify, Leqembi is administered by infusion in an outpatient procedure at Robert Wood Johnson University Hospital.

 Request an Appointment